jarvisaichat-boop/Mastery-Re-/replit.md

 ### Visual Timeline Editor - Complete Feature Walkthrough

-The Schedule section of the Vision Board now features a fully interactive visual timeline editor, similar to Google Calendar's day view.
+The Schedule section of the Walkthrough now features a fully interactive visual timeline editor, similar to Google Calendar's day view.

 #### Core Functionality
 1. **24-Hour Vertical Grid**: Displays hours from 00:00 to 23:00 with a proportional layout where each hour takes equal vertical space